 Mentoring

 Restaurants that value the collective knowledge base of their workforce have a solid mentoring program.
 Mentors don’t necessarily need to be an employee’s direct supervisor.
-Often, a more experienced employee who is on a strong career progression track makes a great mentor.
+Often, a more experienced employee who is on the management track or another custom career path makes a great mentor.
 The strategy of mentoring focuses on growing an employee’s overall skill set, fostering a positive attitude, and setting the employee up for success in general, not with just a specific task.

 Job Shadowing